gainesaurus/sw-mates/README.md

-# Getting Started with Create React App
+SW-Samesies!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a coding assessment using the Star Wars API (swapi) to compare two characters using React in the front-end.

 ## Available Scripts